Aurizon, Baosteel to acquire Aquila after raising stake

 The two companies recommended in a joint statement that investors accept the offer “as soon as possible.”
 The offer closes on July 25.

+Baosteel, which owned 20 percent of Aquila until last month, has been trying to get the West Pilbara Iron Ore project under way since it first bought into Aquila in 2009.
+After losing patience, it decided to make a bid for the company with Aurizon.

+It warned last month it would not raise or extend its offer, and said that if the bid failed it would not back the West Pilbara project and may dump its shares in Aquila.

-Aquila last month advised shareholders to accept the takeover offer led by Baosteel valuing the company at $1.3 billion, a surprise move after Aquila rejected a higher rival bid.
+Aquila has advised shareholders to accept the Baosteel-led offer valuing the company at $1.3 billion, a surprise move after it had rejected a higher bid from mining contractor Mineral Resources Ltd (MIN.AX).

+“We ... look forward to working with Aurizon, state and federal governments, and Aquila’s joint venture partners to progress the development of the West Pilbara Iron Ore Project and the Eagle Downs Hard Coking Coal Project,” Baosteel Chairman Zhihao Dai said in a statement on Wednesday.

+Earlier this month, Aquila appointed three Baosteel nominees and one Aurizon nominee to its board.

 Reporting by Swati Pandey; Editing by Stephen Coates